innomatica/cartaplus/extra/webdav/README.md

 Based on Apache2 httpd docker image, its memory footprint is small and runs fast.
 Thus it should work well on smaller embedded machines like Raspberry Pis.
-Since it does not provide certain information about media such as duration, Carta seek function may not work correctly.

 ## `nextcloud`
 Based on Nextcloud community docker image.
-It supports Nextcloud/One cloud dialects on top of WebDAV.
-It requires higher machine power.
+It requires better hardware.